BAMC Advanced Documentation

 save-as-html-exp "filename.html" |

-uses different logic; use this if save-as-html doesn't
+name but uses different logic; use this if

 |